Memorability

 R007: Memorable requires that all abbreviations in Lesshand have a memorability of more than 5, except those for the 128 most common words.

 Memorability is additive.
-For an abbreviation long --> short
+For an abbreviation long --> short, it works as

 follows: